br-automation-com/mvDemoTrak/src/Logical/Libraries/McAcpTrak/McAcpTrakCfg.typ

 		mcASMCSSSER_ASM := 0, (*Assembly - Error reaction triggered for the whole assembly*)
 		mcASMCSSSER_SEG := 1 (*Segment - Error reaction triggered for the faulty segment, if type of error permits that*) );
+	McASMCSSPosCtrlLagMonEnum :
+		( (*Position controller lag monitor selector setting*) mcASMCSSPCLM_INACT := 0, (*Inactive - The position controller lag is not cyclically monitored*) mcASMCSSPCLM_ACT := 1 (*Active - The position controller lag is cyclically monitored*) );
+	McASMCSSPosCtrlLagMonActType : STRUCT (*Type mcASMCSSPCLM_ACT settings*)
+		WarningLimit : REAL; (*Limit value which leads to a position controller lag warning in case it is exceeded [m]*) END_STRUCT;
+	McASMCSSPosCtrlLagMonType : STRUCT (*Setting for the position controller lag monitor*) Type : McASMCSSPosCtrlLagMonEnum; (*Position controller lag monitor selector setting*) Active : McASMCSSPosCtrlLagMonActType; (*Type mcASMCSSPCLM_ACT settings*)
+	END_STRUCT;
+	McASMCSSDiverterType : STRUCT (*Diverter parameters*)
+		WeakeningEndOverrideFactor : REAL; (*Override the default endpoint where the magnetic field is weakened to actively force a shuttle to the desired track side*)
+		StrengtheningEndOverrideFactor : REAL; (*Override the default endpoint where the magnetic field is strengthened to actively force a shuttle to the desired track side*)
+	END_STRUCT;
 	McASMCSSType : STRUCT (*Common settings for all segments in the assembly*) ActivateSegmentSimulationOnPLC : McASMCSSActSegSimOnPLCEnum; (*All segments of the assembly are simulated on the PLC*) CoggingSegTransCompensation : McASMCSSCogSegTransCompType; (*Compensation of cogging at segment transition to reduce lag and speed error*)